pmadinga/tshimolong/README.md

 <a name="design"></a>
 ## Design

 The design does form a part of the tech stack I believe, none of the code delivered will be possible without the **DESIGN**.
 Breaking it down I will have the UI mockup design, thereafter I will have the archetecture design.

+**I must mention  that the proposed mockup designs from AdobeXD may differ from the final web app**

 ### Softwares to be used for the design
 - AdobeXD - Since the assignment already resembles wireframes, I will jump straight to the UI mockups